brian-team/brian2modelfitting/docs_sphinx/examples/hh_sbi_simple.rst

 Inference on Hodgin-Huxley model: simple interface
 ==================================================

-You can also download and run this example by clicking here:
+You can also download and run a similar example available here:
 :download:`hh_sbi_simple_interface.py <../../examples/hh_sbi_simple_interface.py>`

 Here you can download the data: